 The United States filed its report on June 12, 2013, and is scheduled to appear before the UN Committee on the Elimination of Racial Discrimination (CERD Committee) in August 2014.
 Prior U.S. reports and the CERD Committee’s 2008 Concluding Observations are available here.

 Who can participate in the consultation?

-The Civil Society Consultation on Access to Justice will allow for presentations to be made to the US Government by legal aid attorneys, public defenders, clients, and other experts.
-The presentations should focus on the issue of meaningful access to justice in both the civil and criminal contexts, providing specific examples of what the United States does well and where improvements could be made that would improve implementation of its international human rights obligations and commitments.
+The Civil Society Consultation on Access to Justice allowed for presentations to be made to the US Government by legal aid attorneys, public defenders, clients, and other experts.
+The presentations focused on the issue of meaningful access to justice in both the civil and criminal contexts, providing specific examples of what the United States does well and where improvements could be made that would improve implementation of its international human rights obligations and commitments.

-Government officials from a wide range of federal will be in attendance.
-A live webcast of the consultation and video conference capabilities (skype) will be available to allow officials, legal aid attorneys, public defenders, clients, and others, to view the consultation and make presentations from across the country.
+Government officials from a wide range of federal were in attendance.
+A live webcast of the consultation and video conference capabilities (skype) were available to allow officials, legal aid attorneys, public defenders, clients, and others, to view the consultation and make presentations from across the country.